larapulse/migrator/README.md

 posts.Timestamps()
 ```

-Same logic is for adding custom commands to the Schema to be migrated or reverted, just be sure you implement `command` interface:
+The same logic is for adding custom commands to the Schema to be migrated or reverted, just be sure you implement `command` interface:

 ```go
 type customCommand string